upb-lea/KiClearance/docs/source/index.rst

 ..
-PyKicadClearance documentation master file, created by sphinx-quickstart on Wed May  8 10:34:43 2024.
+KiClearance documentation master file, created by sphinx-quickstart on Wed May  8 10:34:43 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyKicadClearance's documentation!
+Welcome to KiClearance's documentation!
 ============================================

 .. toctree::